 Statutory Requirements under POSH Act

 The POSH Act is binding on all and mandates that all Public and Private Sector Organizations in India comply with certain statutory requirements.
-The onus to ensure safe workplaces for women lies on the employers and managements and for this, they are directed to:
+The onus to ensure PoSH at work for women lies on the employers and managements and for this, they are directed to:

 - Form an Internal Complaints Committee,

-- Provide Periodic Training on Sexual Harassment, and
+- Provide Periodic PoSH Training on Sexual Harassment law, and

 - Develop an effective Complaint lodging and Redressal Policy.